alan-turing-institute/ReproducibleResearchResources/comms/reproducible-research-dropin-ann.md

 **Where:** Jack Good meeting room

-Starting from tomorrow - Friday 12th January - research fellow Kirstie Whitaker and principal research software engineer Martin O'Reilly will be hosting weekly informal lunch time drop in sessions to discuss anything (and everything) related to reproducible research.
+Starting from tomorrow - Friday 12th January - research fellow Kirstie Whitaker and lead research software engineer Martin O'Reilly will be hosting weekly informal lunch time drop in sessions to discuss anything (and everything) related to reproducible research.